hashbang/hashbang.sh/README.md

 of deployments so advice in this section will assume it.

-If your application does not require a Linux kernel it is suggested the reader is encouraged to carefully consider security-focused Operating System projects like OpenBSD, FreeBSD, FreeRTOS, or seL4.
+If your application does not require a Linux kernel it is suggested the reader carefully consider security-focused alternatives like OpenBSD, FreeBSD, FreeRTOS, or seL4.

 Some of these features don't ship with any published binary kernels for any major distribution so it is assumed the reader will compile their own kernel